It's Time To Get Your Own Professional-Grade Plastic Extrusion Machinery!

 Real‑World Applications

 Each application may need different screw profiles, die gaps, or air ring configurations.
-Chaoxin’s self‑developed screws can be customized.
+One manufacturer’s self‑developed screws can be customized.

-When you buy a Chaoxin blown film line, you’re not just getting a machine.
+When you buy a line, you’re not just getting a machine.

-• Operator training – On‑site training until your team can run the line independently.
+Operator training – until your team can run it alone

-• Remote diagnostics – For control system issues, Chaoxin can connect remotely to troubleshoot.
+For control system issues, technicians can connect remotely to troubleshoot.
+This saves days of waiting for a service visit.

 Their subsidiary, Zhejiang Chaozheng Import and Export Trading Co., Ltd. (established in 2023), handles export logistics, making shipping and customs clearance smoother for international buyers.